I-2-1-40.Critical Case Procedures

 • Expedite preparation and release of the decision or order; and

 • Follow standard procedures for claim(s) file routing.
+See HALLEX I-2-8-45 and section 6.4 of the Standard Hearings Operations Procedure for more information.

 D. Monitoring Cases Designated as Critical

-The HO Management Team will monitor and track the HO's progress in processing critical cases.
+HO Management will monitor and track the HO's progress in processing critical cases.
 HOs may alter normal case processing procedures if such action will expedite payment of benefits (e.g., splitting a concurrent case to issue a favorable Supplemental Security Income decision when the title II claim requires development).